vindarel/lisp-journey/content/blog/getting-started.md

 (and this post is editable through its [Gitlab repository](https://gitlab.com/lisp-journey/lisp-journey.gitlab.io/))

-## Portable and multiplatform development environment
+## Portable, a multiplatform development environment

 The productive Shinmera was waiting for the last details to be fixed before showing [Portacle](https://portacle.github.io/) but it was